Sedation Dentistry in Frederick, MD

 Do you feel as though you have anxiety or a phobia when it comes to dental visits?
 If so, you are not alone.
 Our experienced dentists can provide you with Sedation Dentistry and Sleep Dentistry, so patients don’t have to fear their visits.
 The sedation can be administered in a number of ways, including:

 - Oral sedation

 - The night before medications to decrease pre-appointment anxiety

 - Nitrous oxide, also known as laughing gas

-Apprehensive dental patients who request sedation or sleep dentistry are given an oral medication about an hour before their appointments.
+Apprehensive dental patients who request sedation or sleep dentistry are given oral medication about an hour before their appointments.
 This way, the patient will be in a lightly sedated state and will sleep through the appointment.
 Upon waking, the patient’s dental treatment will already be completed.
-Obviously, patients will need someone to drive them to and from the dentist office.
+Obviously, patients will need someone to drive them to and from the dentist's office.
 So if you are looking for a Sedation Dentist in Frederick, MD come to join our family of patients.
 You will be glad you did.

 If the idea of going to the dentist for a procedure brings on feelings of fear or anxiety there are options to ease the anxiety.
 Oral conscious sedation is as easy as taking a pill and you will feel relaxed and at ease.
 Oral conscious sedation does not “knock you out” like some other forms of anesthesia.
 You will remain awake during your procedure, but you will be in a heightened state of relaxation.
 It is also possible that you will not remember part, or all, of your procedure.

 Oral conscious sedation is extremely safe and comfortable.
 It is much less expensive than other forms of sedation, and you will be able to talk and breathe on your own during the procedure.
 It also makes long or complex procedures seem shorter, allowing you to have all of your work done in a single visit.
 As an added precaution a local anesthetic will be given to the area that is being worked on to ensure that there is no pain.
 You will need to have someone drive you to and from the office if you use oral conscious sedation for your safety.